bentoml/CLIP-API-service/README.md

 clip-api-service build --model-name=ViT-B-32:openai
 ```

-Lastly, push your freshly-built Bento service to BentoCloud using the `push` command:
+Then, push your freshly-built Bento service to BentoCloud using the `push` command:

 ```bash
 bentoml push <name:version>
 ```

+Lastly, deploy this application to BentoCloud with a single `bentoml deployment create` command following the [deployment instructions](https://docs.bentoml.org/en/latest/reference/cli.html#bentoml-deployment-create).

 BentoML offers a number of options for deploying and hosting online ML services into production, learn more at [Deploying a Bento](https://docs.bentoml.org/en/latest/concepts/deploy.html).